 Hubert Candelario (Butterfly), was born in San Felipe Pueblo in November, 1965, and has been actively potting since he turned 22.
 Historically, San Felipe was not active as a pottery center because San Felipe residents obtained their pottery in trade from neighbors, most often from Zia pueblo.

 Hubert holds an associate's degree in architectural design and drafting and that has fostered an appreciation in him for structure and pure architectural form.
 He says Maria Martinez was a major influence in his pottery career.
 Santa Clara potter Nancy Youngblood had a direct impact on his work, too, with her spiral carved melon jars.

-Hubert has also won numerous awards in juried competitions, including at least one 1st Place ribbon at the Santa Fe Indian Market and at least one 1st Place ribbon from the Heard Museum in Phoenix.
+Hubert has also earned numerous awards in juried competitions, including at least one First Place ribbon at the Santa Fe Indian Market and at least one First Place ribbon at the Heard Museum Guild Indian Arts Fair & Market in Phoenix.

 There is an interview with Hubert where he demonstrates how he makes his pottery and what it means to him to make pottery, to be a potter in a pueblo where the tradition died out.
 The video was live-streamed in August, 2020.